MarkReddy87/project-1---mindfullness/README.md

     <li>Layout / Content</li>
         <ol>
             <li>I wanted to keep it fairly simple with a good flow so the user is not overwhelmed upon entering the site.</li>
-            <li>I wanted to give the elements soft edges and be interactive at the same time and I used specific CSS rules to achieve this</li>
+            <li>I wanted to give the elements soft edges and be interactive at the same time and I used a border radius on all elements to achieve this</li>
             <li>All of the text content was sampled from multiple sources and put into my own words.
 All the websites I visited for inspiration are listed below</li>
         </ol>
     <li>Imagery</li>
         <ol>
             <li>All the images come from external sources which are credited below</li>
             <li>Imagery was essentail to this project.
-I wanted all the images to capture attention but not take away from the text content on the page.
-I handpicked what I thought would best capture the calming mood I was trying to portray.</li>
+I wanted all the images to capture attention but not take away from the content on the page.
+I handpicked what I thought would best portray the calming mood I was trying to portray.</li>
         </ol>
 </ul>